rcmcooperative/SSI-RCM101-Training/README.md

 ## About this Repository

-This repository builds on the template created and maintained by *The Turing Way* team members and shared under CC-BY 4.0 for reuse: https://github.com/alan-turing-institute/reproducible-project-template.

-When reusing this repository, update the information below with information about the intended partnership.
+This repository is for the development and deployment of materials by the RCM Cooperative for and on behalf of the Software Sustainability Institute (SSI).

-Note after templating this directory, you may wish to create an additional directory called `private`.
+Note if you clone this repository you may wish to create an additional directory called `private`.
 Use this directory to enable files to be stored locally without being included in the main repo (this directory is excluded by the [.gitignore](~/.gitignore)).
 This is useful where there are restrictions on sharing some information (GDPR) or license terms are yet to be agreed.